cherealnice/CatFacts/README.md

 # CatFacts

-CatFacts is a simple and elegant cat fact app built with Redux, Webpack, Babel, and Expree.
-The app allows a user to see cat images as well as facts, delete cats/facts, organize cats/facts by fact length, and rearrange cats/facts by HTML5 drag and drop.
+CatFacts is a simple and elegant cat fact app built with Redux, Webpack, Babel, and Exprees.
+The app allows a user to see cat images as well as facts, delete cats/facts, organize cats/facts by fact length, and rearrange cats/facts via HTML5 drag and drop.

 ## Description